rohitshetty/react-boilerplate/README.md

 2. Disable serving of files from `/public`
 3. Prevent Relative path imports to escape the agony of `import xyz from '../../../../a/b/c'`.

 This was also my exercise in learning about how to setup a react project from scratch.
-I highly recommend going through the above article once and checking out the webpack.config.js (If possible recreate the files according to the article)
+I highly recommend going through the above article once and checking out the webpack.config.js (If possible recreate the files according to the article).

 This will grow as per my requirements and as and when I will learn more.

 ##### To Run: